Meet our alumni from India

-We are delighted to announce the latest recipients of the Transforming Systems through Partnership (TSP) grant awards from India and UK.
-These projects, focused on green energy and affordable healthcare, are set to run until January 2025.
-This scheme is conducted in partnership with India’s Department of Science and Technology.
+Explore the inspiring projects in India funded through Transforming Systems through Partnership (TSP) grant calls below.
+These projects, focused on green energy and affordable healthcare, were supported in partnership with India’s Department of Science and Technology.
+Read more about the grant call, which is now closed, here.

 Low cost li-free battery-supercapacitor hybrid Technologies for energising rural communities